Azure/Azure-Sentinel/Playbooks/CiscoUmbrella/readme.md

 * [Logic Apps custom connector for Cisco Umbrella Management API](./CiscoUmbrellaManagementAPIConnector)
 * [Logic Apps custom connector for Cisco Umbrella Network Device Management API](./CiscoUmbrellaNetworkDeviceManagementAPIConnector)

-* Three playbook templates leverage Cisco Umbrella custom connectors:
+* These three playbook templates leverage Cisco Umbrella custom connectors:
-  * [Response – assign policy to identity](./Playbooks/CiscoUmbrella-AssignPolicyToIdentity) - assigns a new DNS or web policy (provided on the playbook deplyment step) to an identity.
+  * [Response – assign policy to identity](./Playbooks/CiscoUmbrella-AssignPolicyToIdentity) - assigns a new DNS or a web policy (provided on the playbook deplyment step) to an identity.
   * [Response - block domain](./Playbooks/CiscoUmbrella-BlockDomain) - add domains to a customer's domain lists.
-  * [Enrichment - add security info about domain to incident](./Playbooks/CiscoUmbrella-GetDomainInfo) - collect security information about domains and post it as incident comment.
+  * [Enrichment - add security info about domain to incident](./Playbooks/CiscoUmbrella-GetDomainInfo) - collects security information about domains and post it as an incident comment.

-You can choose to deploy the whole package: connectors + all three playbook templates, or each one seperately from it's specific folder.
+You can choose to deploy the whole package: connectors + all three playbook templates, or each one seperately from its specific folder.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsocprime%2FAzure-Sentinel%2Fcisco_umbrella_playbooks%2FPlaybooks%2FCiscoUmbrella%2Fazuredeploy.json) [![Deploy to Azure](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsocprime%2FAzure-Sentinel%2Fcisco_umbrella_playbooks%2FPlaybooks%2FCiscoUmbrella%2Fazuredeploy.json)